Threshold for primordial black holes: Dependence on the shape of the cosmological perturbations: The threshold for PBH formation

 \subsection{Numerical scheme}

-The calculations done in this paper to calculate the threshold of PBH formation for the different shapes described in the previous section have been made with the same code as used in \cite{Musco:2004ak, Polnarev:2006aa, Musco:2008hv, Musco:2012au}.
-This has been fully described previously and therefore I will just give a very brief outline of it here.
+The calculations made in this paper to calculate the threshold of PBH formation for the different shapes described in the previous section have been made with the same code as used in \cite{Musco:2004ak, Polnarev:2006aa, Musco:2008hv, Musco:2012au}.
+This has been fully described previously and therefore just a very brief outline of it will be given here.
 It is an explicit Lagrangian hydrodynamics code with the grid designed for calculations in an expanding cosmological background.
 The basic grid uses logarithmic spacing in a mass-type comoving coordinate, allowing it to reach out to very large radii while giving finer resolution at small radii.

-The initial data follow from the quasi-homogeneous solution seen in Section 2, specified on a space-like slice at constant initial cosmic time$t_i$ with $a(t_i)r_m = 10\,R_H$ ($\epsilon = 10^{-1}$) while the outer edge of the grid has been placed at $90\,R_H$, sufficient to ensure that there is no causal contact between it and the perturbed region during the time of the calculations.
-The initial data is then evolved using the Misner-Sharp-Hernandez equations seen in Section 2.3, so as to generate a second set of initial data on a null slice and the null-slice initial data is then evolved using the Hernandez-Misner equations (see \cite{Musco:2004ak}).
-During the evolution the grid is modified with an adaptive mesh refinement scheme (AMR), built on top of the initial logarithmic grid, to provide sufficient resolution to follow black hole formation down to extremely small values of $(\delta - \delta_c)$.
+The initial data follow from the quasi-homogeneous solution described in Section \ref{Mathematics}, specified on a space-like slice at constant initial cosmic time $t_i$ with $a(t_i)r_m = 10\,R_H$ ($\epsilon = 10^{-1}$) while the outer edge of the grid has been placed at $90\,R_H$, sufficient to ensure that there is no causal contact between it and the perturbed region during the time of the calculations.
+The initial data is then evolved using the Misner-Sharp-Hernandez equations given in Section \ref{section MSH equations}, so as to generate a second set of initial data on a null slice which is then evolved using the Hernandez-Misner equations (see \cite{Musco:2004ak}) for following the further evolution leading up to black hole formation.
+In this formulation, each outgoing null slice is labelled with a time coordinate $u$, which takes a constant value everywhere on the slice, and the formation of the apparent horizon is moved to $u\to\infty$, because of the increasing redshift of the null rays emitted by the collapsing shells.

+During the evolution, the grid is modified with an adaptive mesh refinement scheme (AMR), built on top of the initial logarithmic grid, to provide sufficient resolution for following black hole formation down to extremely small values of $(\delta -\delta_c)$.